austintheriot/concordia/README.md

-# Concordia Triglotta - Librī symbolīcī Ecclēsiae Lutherānae
+# Concordia - Librī symbolicī Ecclēsiae Lutherānae

-The Concordia Triglotta Latin text, with added macrons and audio recordings in the Classical pronunciation.
+The Latin text of the 1921 edition of the Concordia Triglotta, with added macrons and audio recordings in the Classical pronunciation.

 # Setup